 As a qualified nurse and unqualified parent, I am well placed to develop and deliver training for practitioners who care for families of children with complex disabilities.
 It is incredibly rewarding seeing the impact our story has on professionals and the effect training can have on future practice.
 Many practitioners who have read The Skies I’m Under, state it has challenged their perceptions and had a positive impact upon their practice.

 Each teaching session delivered is tailored to client experience, setting and learning objectives.
 The training can be stand alone or part of a larger module of work.
 It is relevant for those working within education, health and social care, whether they are still undergoing training or have been in the job for years.

-I aim to include our family’s story, anecdotes, current research, reflective practice, group work and discussion were possible.
-Each session is interactive, dynamic and memorable.
-I am a relaxed and engaging trainer who expects every learner to leave better informed with practical ways to improve their future practice, some courses are CPD accredited.
+Every session includes lived experience, anecdotes, current research, reflective practice, group work and discussion were possible.
+Each tutorial is interactive, dynamic and memorable.
+Every learner is expected to leave better informed with practical ways to improve their future practice, some courses are CPD accredited.

 Examples of training sessions include:

 Families of children with complex disabilities: Life on the other side of the bed.

 Effective communication with relatives and carers (CPD accredited 1-day training session)

 Postural care (Course for 0-3 years CPD accredited)

 Co-production: Putting families at the heart of clinical practice (CPD accredited)